ilovepixelart/ts-migrate-mongoose/README.md

 ## Motivation

-ts-migrate-mongoose is a migration framework for projects which are already using mongoose
+ts-migrate-mongoose is a migration framework for projects that are already using mongoose

 ## Features